6 NATURAL WAYS TO LOWER CORTISOL LEVELS

 1. Cortisol friendly diet

-Your cortisol levels can be influenced by your eating habits, particularly by what and how you eat.
-By adjusting your diet to include more foods that lower cortisol, you can decrease the cortisol levels in your body.
+Your cortisol levels can be influenced by your eating habits, particularly by WHAT and HOW you eat.
+By adjusting your diet, you can decrease the cortisol levels in your body.

-There are fifteen fantastic cin CORTISOL-REDUCING foods that you can incorporate in your diet:
+There are fifteen fantastic CORTISOL-REDUCING foods that you can incorporate into your diet:

 Here are some examples of foods that can RAISE cortisol levels: